 Role

 You are a new TradeCo employee who has been participating in a standard job-rotation program and are currently working with a structurer who structures deals for TradeCo North America.
 The structurer has become overloaded and has asked you to review three new deals that are being proposed by originators.
-After successfully completing the structuring rotation, you will move on to the trading group where you will be given positions to manage over timeThe structurer and other traders will give you advice along the way, but this is your opportunity to demonstrate the added value you bring to TradeCo.
+After successfully completing the structuring rotation, you will move on to the trading group where you will be given positions to manage.
+The structurer and other traders will give you advice along the way, but this is your opportunity to demonstrate the added value you bring to TradeCo.

 Goal